 Assessment is the first step.
 Your strengths, abilities, interests, types of jobs you are best suited for, and the services required to help you achieve employment success are evaluated.

 This may involve job shadowing, working under a mentor or a job tryout.
 This process leads to identifying a specific vocational goal and the services needed to reach it.

-Most assessments are done in your local office, but if a significant physical disability is involved, you may be referred for a comprehensive evaluation at one of two locations in the state.
+Although most assessments are done in your local office, you may be referred for comprehensive evaluation services for a more in-depth assessment if needed.

 Your Individualized Plan for Employment

 Your plan will list the services you need to help you prepare for your chosen vocation.
 The specific services provided are based on your individual financial and employment needs.